 This means you have the maximum freedom of movement when reaching for difficult holds or performing power dynos.
 Particular stress points are extra riveted.

 These Men’s climbing pants come with two rear pockets and two hand pockets with one coin pocket as well as an accessory pocket on the leg for a phone.

 Although the Arc’teryx Gamma climbing pants are highly durable, they’re breathable to let you cool down in the summer and the relaxed fit allows for base or mid layer room.

 You can wear these pants in alpine and rock climbing, as well as for hikes or even gym climbing.
 Overall, the Bastion’s are probably the best mountaineering pants.

 Women’s Model: Arcteryx Gamma AR Pant – Women’s rock climbing pants

-The La Sportiva Solution climbing pants were designed with performance and comfort in mind.
+The La Sportiva Crimper climbing pants were designed with performance and comfort in mind.
 The materials are durable yet able to stretch sufficiently to fit your bouldering and climbing needs.